pxcbe/apt-installer/README.md

 ```
 sed -i 's/\r$//' apt-installer.sh
 ```
-this changed the carrage returns in the file to enters the system can unserstand.
+This changed the carrage returns in the file to enters the system can understand.

-Next call the scrip and let it do it's thing using:
+Next call the script and let it do it's thing using:
 ```
 bash apt-installer.sh
 ```